 The Labour Conditions Inspection Department (which was set up in 2015) is the national labour inspection body, i.e. a structural subdivision of the Ministry of IDPs from the Occupied Territories, Labour, Health and Social Affairs of Georgia.
 Taking into account Georgia’s context, such structural practice limits the powers of the inspectorate.

-The mandate of the labour inspection department applies only to labour safety and does not provide it with powers to ensure that other labour rights are observed.
+The mandate of the labour inspection department applies only to labour safety and does not provide it with powers to ensure that other labour rights are observed..

 The labour inspection system does not fulfil its mandate to inspect cases where there are violations of existing anti-discrimination rules in labour relations.
 In addition, when exercising its powers of inspection, the Department neither has permission to freely access the workplace nor the powers to take mandatory decisions.
 Moreover, there is no guaranteed, proportionate and reasonable sanction system in place.
 Therefore, the artificial splitting and limitation of labour inspection service powers runs counter to relevant EU directives and international standards.